 If you’ve been fans of some of the best classic musicals, you’re in for a surprise.
-Films like Gigi, Finding Neverland, Doctor Zhivago and American in Paris have not only been award-winning films but have also been adapted into theatrical productions.
+Films like Gigi, Finding Neverland, Doctor Zhivago, and American in Paris have not only been award-winning films but have also been adapted into theatrical productions.

 There’s no greater thrill than seeing your favorite classic films enacted on a stage and their most iconic scenes played live right in front of your eyes.

 Here are some classic suggestions that can be a hit in theatre as well as they were on the Box Office.

-WHAT EVER HAPPENED TO BABY JANE
+WHATEVER HAPPENED TO BABY JANE

 PRETTY IN PINK